object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 Visual Studio Code, first open the command palette by typing :kbd:`control` + :kbd:`shift` + :kbd:`P` (:kbd:`⌘` + :kbd:`shift` + :kbd:`P` on Mac).
 There type
 "Python: Select Linter" to bring up the list of available linters, and select "flake8" from the details list.
-The video above shows this process.
+The video for this section shows this process.

 How to tell Flake8 to shut up .............................